rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 > [!Note]Docker CLI doesn't necessarliy needs to be on the same host.
 We can
 > have the cli remotely and manage the docker daemon on a remote machine.

-i.e. we can run all the commands remotely by specifiying the -H flag as shown below.
+i.e. we can run all the commands remotely by specifying the `-H` flag as shown below.

 ```bash